Casedy/react-redux-starter-kit/README.md

 **This is the client-only version of the starter kit**.

-Get you up and running with a bunch of awesome new technologies with this starter kit.
+Get up and running with a bunch of awesome new technologies with this starter kit.
 It provides a configurable, feature-rich Webpack build system that's already setup to provide unit testing, linting, hot reloading, sass imports with CSS extraction, and a whole lot more.
 Check out the full feature list below!

 Redux, React-Router, and React are constantly releasing new API changes.
 If you'd like to help keep this boilerplate up to date, please contribute or create a new issue if you think this starter kit is missing something!